jcurve/jcurve-internal-docker-api-test/README.md

 To simulate the process required in the real repository, I will instantiate a new rails app and then dockerize it incrementally.

+# Questions

+**Should we create and mount data volumes contianing the app?
+Or just keep the code in the repo and mount the relevant folder, ie. "mount a host directory as a data volume"?**

+*TBD*